We're committed to supporting schools

 The Area Links Scheme enables Cambridge Colleges to build effective relationships with schools and colleges across the UK.
 It gives the schools a direct way of staying in touch with the University, and for the Cambridge Colleges involved, it offers an opportunity to get to know specific regions and the local educational environment.

-If you would like to book a visit to St John’s, arrange for someone to come and visit your school, or if you have questions about our access events, we would love to hear from you.
+If you have questions about our access events, we would love to hear from you.
 Please contact:

 The Admissions Team